Small energy isotopies of loose Legendrian submanifolds: Loose Legendrians

 \section{Loose Legendrians}

 Murphy's h-principle for loose Legendrians is an important ingredient in the proof of our main result.
 Roughly speaking, it states that for two loose Legendrians in the sense of \cite{mur12} the existence of a Legendrian isotopy between them is a purely homotopy-theoretical problem.
-We recall this result in this section.
+We recall this result in this section and explain how to refine Murphy's proof to obtain $C^0$-bounds.